data-edu/data-science-in-education/18-additional-resources.Rmd

 Anderson, D. J. (2019).
 University of Oregon data science specialization for the college of education. https://github.com/uo-datasci-specialization

-> A series of courses that emphasize the use of R on data science in education (graduate-level).
+> A series of courses that emphasize the use of R for data science in education (graduate-level).

 Landers, R. N. (2019).
 Data science for social scientists. http://datascience.tntlab.org/

 > A data science course for social scientists.

-RStudio.
+Posit.
 (2019).
 Data science in a box. https://datasciencebox.org/hello/

 > A complete course, including a curriculum and teaching materials, for data science.